wtrekell/OmniGen2/README.md

     <p>
 </h4>

+## 🔥 News
+- **2025-06-16**: [Gradio](https://github.com/VectorSpaceLab/OmniGen2?tab=readme-ov-file#-gradio-demo) and [Jupyter](https://github.com/VectorSpaceLab/OmniGen2/blob/main/example.ipynb) demo is available.
+- **2025-06-16**: We release **OmniGen2**, a multimodal generation model, model weights can be accessed in [huggingface](https://huggingface.co/OmniGen2/OmniGen2) and [modelscope](https://www.modelscope.cn/models/OmniGen2/OmniGen2).

 **OmniGen2** is a powerful and efficient unified multimodal model.
 Its architecture is composed of two key components: a 3B Vision-Language Model (VLM) and a 4B diffusion model.
-In this design, the frozen 3B VLM ([Qwen-VL-2.5](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct)) is responsible for interpreting both visual signals and user instructions, while the 4B diffusion model leverages this understanding to perform high-quality image generation.

 This dual-component architecture enables strong performance across four primary capabilities:

 - **Visual Understanding**: Inherits the robust ability to interpret and analyze image content from its Qwen-VL-2.5 foundation.
 - **Text-to-Image Generation**: Creates high-fidelity and aesthetically pleasing images from textual prompts.